StatusCakeDev/terraform-provider-statuscake/docs/resources/uptime_check.md

 <a id="nestedblock--http_check"></a>
 ### Nested Schema for `http_check`

-Required:

-- `status_codes` (Set of String) List of status codes that trigger an alert

 Optional:

 - `basic_authentication` (Block List, Max: 1) Basic Authentication (RFC7235) configuration block (see [below for nested schema](#nestedblock--http_check--basic_authentication))